- Export Your Content to Another Blog or Platform

 - Only posts or only pages, using the Content Types filter.

 If you would like to move your blog to a self-hosted WordPress.org installation, take a look at these recommended web hosts.

 Note: This will ONLY export your posts, pages, comments, categories, and tags; uploads and images may need to be manually transferred to the new blog.
 The current version of the WordPress.org installation gives you the option to import uploaded files, but the blog you are importing from must be live and serving images properly in order for it to work.
 So, do not delete your blog until after media files have successfully been imported into the new blog.

-If you are planning to export your content to another blog platform, it’s best to download and save your images from your WordPress.com Media Library before trying to import/upload them into the new blog.
+If you are planning to export your content to another blog platform, it’s best to manually download and save your images from your WordPress.com Media Library to before trying to import/upload them into the new blog.